microsoft/learning-loop/deploy/README.md

-### Deployment Description
+# Deployment Description

-The Bicep files in this folder can be used to customize the deployment of an rl_loop.
+The Bicep files in this folder can be used to customize the deployment of a Learning Loop.

 1. **Sample Parameters**:
    - A `sample.bicepparam` file is provided as a starter template for parameter values.